-A site of 14 hectares north of Blundells School is allocated for residential development subject to the following:
+A site of 14 hectares north of Blundell's School is allocated for residential development subject to the following:

-- a) 200 dwellings with 28% affordable housing; - b) Approximately 8 hectares of informal green infrastructure adjoining the River Lowman; - Appropriate land shaping to raise areas for development above flood zone including an allowance for the effects of climate change and to create additional floodplain to compensate for the loss of floodplain; - d) Provision of a junction on Heathcoat Way and a safeguarded road route through the site to serve as a future second strategic road access for development at Tiverton eastern urban extension; - e) Provision and enhancement of cycle and pedestrian links in the area; - f) Site contamination assessment and remediation to mitigate risks associated with former and current land-uses including the scrapyard and former poultry factory measures; - g) Provision of a sustainable urban drainage scheme to deal with all surface water from the development and arrangements for future maintenance; - h) Implementation of transport plans and other non-traditional transport measures to minimise carbon footprint and air quality impacts; - i) Archaeological investigation and appropriate mitigation; and - Design which respects and enhances the character and appearance of the Conservation Area.
+- a) 200 dwellings with 28% affordable housing; - b) Approximately 8 hectares of informal green infrastructure adjoining the River Lowman; - Appropriate land shaping to raise areas for development above flood zone 3, including an allowance for the effects of climate change and to create additional floodplain to compensate for the loss of floodplain; - d) Provision of a junction on Heathcoat Way and a safeguarded road route through the site to serve as a future second strategic road access for development at Tiverton eastern urban extension; - e) Provision and enhancement of cycle and pedestrian links in the area; - Site contamination assessment and remediation measures to mitigate risks associated with former and current land-uses including the scrapyard and former poultry factory; - g) Provision of a sustainable urban drainage scheme to deal with all surface water from the development and arrangements for future maintenance; - h) Implementation of transport plans and other non-traditional transport measures to minimise carbon footprint and air quality impacts; - i) Archaeological investigation and appropriate mitigation; - j) Design which respects and enhances the character and appearance of the Conservation Area; and - k) The creation of additional/compensatory floodplain should secure wider environmental and sustainability benefits.

-3.60a Land to the north of Blundells Road in the vicinity of Blundells School consists of a mix of Greenfield and brownfield land, including unattractive buildings no longer in use, in and adjoining the floodplain of the River Lowman.
+3.60a Land to the north of Blundell's Road in the vicinity of Blundell's School consists of a mix of Greenfield and brownfield land, including unattractive buildings no longer in use, in and adjoining the floodplain of the River Lowman.
 Current and former uses have the potential to cause contamination, including an impact on river quality, and development of this area has the potential to resolve such issues.
 The site is bounded by development to three sides, with the River Lowman forming the northern boundary.
 Most of the site was previously allocated for an extension to the Tiverton Business Park, which lies north of the river.

-3.60b The owners have previously confirmed availability, and have sought allocation of the site, supporting the view that the site is viable.
+3.60b The owners have previously confirmed availability and have sought allocation of the site, supporting the view that the site is viable.
 It is suitable for a relatively high density of development, as it would adjoin a large area of public open space.
 It is proposed to bring forward the residential element of the allocation from the previous plan (Allocations and Infrastructure DPD 2011).